OpenModelica/OpenModelica/doc/UsersGuide/source/fmitlm.rst

 imported as Modelica models.
 Also, the current implementation of FMU import in OpenModelica is still somewhat experimental and not guaranteed to work in all cases.
-However, if the FMU-ME you want to import was exported from a Modelica model and only represents continuous time dynamic behaviour, it should work without problems when imported as a Modelica block.
+However, if the FMU-ME you want to import was exported from a Modelica model and only represents continuous time dynamic behavior, it should work without problems when imported as a Modelica block.

 Please also note that the current implementation of FMI Import in OpenModelica